eellak/gsoc2018-pypen/target_system_reconnaissance/README.md

 `sudo "$(which python)" myscript.py`

 * `socket_info(host, port=None, verbose=False)`
-Calls the `socket.getaddrinfo()` method to scan a specific port (optional) of a specific host for information on sockets.
-Returns following info: family, type, proto, canonname, sockaddr in proper JSON format. `verbose` can be set to `True` if you want the results to be printed.
+Calls the `ss` command.
+Returns the following info: Netid, Recv-Q, Send-Q, Local Address, Local Address Port, Peer Address, Peer Address Port in proper JSON format. `verbose` can be set to `True` if you want the results to be printed.

 * `file_info(ext, directory=None, verbose=False)`
 Calls the `os.stat()` method on files with the defined extenstion `ext`, found in the defined directory (if omitted, the search begins from the root directory) and returns the following info per file: 'st_mode', 'st_ino', 'st_dev', 'st_nlink', 'st_uid', 'st_gid', 'st_size', 'st_atime', 'st_mtime', 'st_ctime' in proper JSON format. `verbose` can be set to `True` if you want the results to be printed.